Chenyt-Dev/coding/AAA_No_Categories-101-200.md

 ### 137. Single Number II
 * Learned the idea but how to explain in an interview that how I come up with that idea.

+### 138. Copy List with Random Pointer
+* Inserted the new nodes into the original list and then split them.